forestryio/forestry.io/hugo/content/blog/search-with-algolia-in-jekyll.md

 Passing in the environment variables to the NPM script each time you call it isn't ideal.
 That's why atomic-algolia supports a .env file.

-Create a new file in the root of your Hugo project called `.env`, and add the following contents:
+Create a new file in the root of your Jekyll project called `.env`, and add the following contents:

     ALGOLIA_APP_ID={{ YOUR_APP_ID }}
     ALGOLIA_ADMIN_KEY={{ YOUR_ADMIN_KEY }}